Explicit estimates in the Bramson-Kalikow model: Couplings and perfect simulations

-\end{lemma} \begin{proof} Let $(Z^{r,k+1}_j)_{j \in \Z}$ be the stationary process compatible with $q_{r,k+1}'$ we observe that
+\end{lemma} \begin{proof} Let $(Z^{k,l}_j)_{j \in \Z}$ be the stationary process compatible with $q_{k,l}'$ we observe that

-Now, we want to construct a maximal coupling between $(Y^{r,k+1}_j)_{j\in \Z}$ and $(Z^{r,k+1}_j)_{j \in \Z}$.
-For this we define an update function for $q'_{r,k+1}$ using a set o intervals slightly different from the intervals defined in (\ref{eq:intervals}).
+Now, we want to construct a maximal coupling between $(Y^{k,l}_j)_{j\in \Z}$ and $(Z^{k,l}_j)_{j \in \Z}$.
+For this we define an update function for $q'_{k,l}$ using a set of intervals slightly different from the intervals defined in (\ref{eq:intervals}).
 We have

 and